rangaomkaram/Project-In-React/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## This password Generator project using the react in-built hookes
+## This password Generator project using the react in-built hooks

   1. useState:
    - Used to declare state variables in functional components.
   - It returns an array with two elements: the current state value and a function that lets you update it.